Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Experimental Results

 We calculate the Precision-Recall values at various thresholds corresponding to the allowable collision risk. \methodname, \catnips, and \splatnav each express this maximum allowable risk differently.
-For \methodname, we vary the parameters $\alpha$ and $\beta$, in the range of (0,1), as discussed in Section~\ref{subsec:approach_collision}.
-For \catnips, we vary the collision probability $\sigma$ and the maximum number of auxiliary particles that may exist in the robot's volume, denoted $N^{max}_{aux}$.
-We refer the interested reader to~\cite{chen2023catnips} for a detailed explanation of these parameters.
-In our experiments, $N_{aux}^{max}$ is set to $\{1,5,10\}$ while using $V_{aux}$ as $10^{-6}$, and $\sigma$ is varied in the range of (0,1).
-Finally, \splatnav deterministically checks whether the robot collides with the 99\% confidence ellipsoids, meaning the method does not emit a risk parameter.
-Instead, we evaluate the method across several level sets of the Gaussian functions, ranging from the 1-sigma ellipsoid to the 10-sigma ellipsoid.
+For \methodname, we vary the parameters $\alpha$ and $\beta$, in the range of (0,1\Review{)}{]}{}, as discussed in Section~\ref{subsec:approach_collision}.
+For \catnips, we vary the collision probability $\sigma$ \Review{and the maximum number of auxiliary particles that may exist in the robot's volume, denoted $N^{max}_{aux}$.}{in the range of (0,1] and leave all other parameters as their respective defaults from~\cite{chen2023catnips}.}{} \Review{We refer the interested reader to~\cite{chen2023catnips} for a detailed explanation of these parameters.
+In our experiments, $N_{aux}^{max}$ is set to $\{1,5,10\}$ while using $V_{aux}$ as $10^{-6}$, and $\sigma$ is varied in the range of (0,1).}{}{18-VI.C} Finally, \splatnav deterministically checks whether the robot collides with the \Review{99\% confidence}{1-sigma}{} ellipsoids, meaning the method does not emit a risk parameter.
+Instead, we evaluate the method across several level sets of the Gaussian functions, ranging from the \Review{1-sigma}{$10^{-5}$-sigma}{} ellipsoid to the 10-sigma ellipsoid.